 All thesis applications as well as Thesis Committee formation must be centralized through the Graduate Program Coordinator (GPC), who vets thesis candidates and coordinates the thesis approval process with the student’s Thesis Committee members.
 Students seeking to do a thesis must adhere to the following processes:

-STEP 1: At least one semester prior to the intended thesis semester, students must contact the Graduate Program Coordinator (GPC), who will ensure students meet departmental as well as Graduate School thesis requirements as laid out in The Graduate School thesis guidelines.
-(See: https://www.montclair.edu/graduate/wp-content/uploads/sites/58/2018/04/Thesis-Procedural-Manual-UPDATED.pdf).
+STEP 1: At least one semester prior to the intended thesis semester, students must contact the Graduate Program Coordinator (GPC), who will vet students meet departmental as well as Graduate School thesis requirements as laid out in this guide.
+The GPC will determine a student’s thesis eligibility based on the following criteria:

 STEP 2: The GPC will help eligible thesis candidates secure a Thesis Committee.
 A Thesis Committee will be composed of three members: The Thesis Sponsor/Director, who will be the thesis director in charge of primary advising and coordinator of thesis work with the student, and two additional faculty members.
 To supervise a thesis, the Thesis Director/Sponsor must be a full-time, tenured or tenure-track faculty with “graduate faculty” status (Always be sure to ask your presumptive director/director to check with the Dean’s office whether they are full-time, tenured or tenure-track faculty and have “graduate faculty” status, as this will determine whether or not they are allowed to supervise MA theses.
 Faculty who are not tenured or tenure-track faculty and have no “Graduate Faculty” status cannot serve as Thesis directors.
 They can, however, serve as thesis committee members.
 Specifically: